gravitational/careers/challenges/offsec-engineer/challenge.md

 # Report

-As part of the interview, you will write a red team report covering:
+After you complete the challenge, you will write a red team report covering:

 * The attack chain you followed and the techniques you used
 * The vulnerabilities and flags you found